 Salmon en Papillote

-Good things happen when you seal a bunch of ingredients in a bag and let their aromas and flavors meld together.
+Good things happen when you seal a bunch of simple ingredients in a bag and let their aromas and flavors meld together.

 I’m always taken aback every time I make this recipe and am reminded of how delicious it is.